nasa-nccs-hpda/ilab-geoproc/ilab_geoproc/landsat/README.md

 main steps:

 - download
+- generating VRTs
 - regridding
 - moving data to CSS

 We do it this way because transfer nodes to CSS (abovex201) only have 2 CPU cores, which makes the data transfer process extremely slow.
+We have a temporary transfer node to accelerate the process for this rounds of upgrades (2024-04-03).

 ![GLAD ARD ABoVE Download](glad-ard.png)